verge-io/docs/docs/product-guide/nvidiavGPU.md

    !!! note "If you selected *Make Guest Driver ISO* option, leave the Driver ISO field set to *--Default--*; the system will automatically create the ISO file (based on the bundle driver selected), and specify it as the Driver ISO for the resource group."
    13. Click **Submit** to save the client driver settings for the resource group.

-The resource group dashboard contains the resource rules that were auto-generated for your selected NVIDIA devices can be accessed.
+The resource group dashboard contains the resource rules that were auto-generated for your selected NVIDIA devices.
 You can click an individual rule to view configuration detail.
 A system-created rule can be modified as needed; for example, the *Node* filter can be changed to *-- None --* to include matching devices from all nodes.
-Information regarding resource rules is available at: [Resource Rules](/product-guide/devpass-overview#resourcerules)
+Information regarding resource rules is available at: [**Device Passthrough Overview - Resource Rules**](/product-guide/devpass-overview#resource-rules)

 ## VM/Guest Configuration

 1. Navigate to the dashboard of the desired VM (From the main dashboard click **Machines** on the left menu; **Virtual Machines;** double-click desired VM in the listing)
 2. Click **Devices** on the left menu.
 3. Click **New** on the left menu.
 !!! tip "You can also attach devices to a VM via Resource Manager; this method allows for adding multiple devices to the VM at once.
-From Resource Group dashboard -> double-click the desired vGPU Group -> View Machine Devices -> New; select the VM from the Machine dropdown list."
+From Resource Group dashboard > double-click the desired vGPU Group > View Machine Devices > New; select the VM from the Machine dropdown list."

 ### Device Entry Form fields